elliotlarson/dev-notes/ruby-rails-auth-notes.md

 end
 ```

 2. **Project List:** The LoginApp shows the list of project names as links.
-The links point to the ProjectsApp's project detail pages and include the user's JWT as a query parameter.
+The links point to the ProjectsApp's project detail pages and includes the user's JWT as a query parameter (there's a more secure way of doing this by storing the JWT in the header, discussed below).

 In `app/controllers/projects_controller.rb`: